Skip to main content

 Part III: Proof of Pointlessness.
 The core analogy.
 How creating artificial scarcity leads to a mining arms race that prioritizes energy waste over transaction utility.

 Part IV: The Global Catastrophe.
-Moving beyond carbon.
-I examine the hidden water crisis, grid destruction, and the "Renewable Energy Lie".
+Moving beyond carbon emissions, I examine the hidden water crisis, grid destruction, and the "Renewable Energy Lie".

 View on Amazon Free for Kindle Unlimited Subscribers